marshal363/btc-insurance-company-daap/@docs/new/parameter-review.md

 The `parameter.clar` contract provides a robust foundation for managing system configuration within the BitHedge protocol.
 It successfully implements the core concepts of configurable parameters, feature flags, and circuit breakers with associated metadata and basic security checks.

+The contract now includes comprehensive parameter and feature flag history tracking, allowing for full auditability of all configuration changes.
+This implementation satisfies the requirement for tracking parameter change history with details including previous/new values, timestamps, and the authority that made each change.

-The most critical next steps involve fully defining and initializing all necessary system parameters (as detailed in Section 2.3), integrating with a formal governance process for updates, and implementing comprehensive change history logging.
-Addressing these points will align the contract with the specification and solidify its role as the central configuration hub for the protocol.
+The most critical next steps involve fully defining and initializing all necessary system parameters (as detailed in Section 2.3) and integrating with a formal governance process for updates.
+Addressing these points will further align the contract with the specification and solidify its role as the central configuration hub for the protocol.

 ## 5. Development Plan